 I used the same Mission Carb Balance tortillas I used in my black bean quesadillas and bacon ranch ground chicken quesadillas.
 You may need to adjust your nutrition facts if you use another type of tortilla.
 I’ve included the nutrition facts for the air fryer jerk chicken and jalapeño mixture on its own in the recipe card below.

-If you need some help handling a mango, check out my chipotle bbq ground chicken tacos recipe that are served with a mango salsa.
+If you need some help handling a mango, check out my chipotle bbq ground chicken tacos or air fryer chicken tacos recipes that are served with a mango salsa.
 I included some tips and a video for working with mango.

 Greek Yogurt and Cilantro

 And if you want a Greek yogurt drizzle without a squirt bottle, cut the corner from a plastic bag and use it as a faux piping tool.
 It’s also worth mentioning that Torchy’s original Brushfire tacos call for sour cream, but I honestly don’t know why any kinda healthy eater would use sour cream over Greek yogurt.

 As for the cilantro, Torchy’s really loads their Brushfire taco up with cilantro.
 I’m somewhere in the middle on the cilantro can taste soapy dilemma, so I wen’t a little bit lighter.
 You can load up or omit altogether, though!

 Torchy’s serves their Brushfire tacos with a Diablo sauce.
 I didn’t attempt to copy their secret sauce but according to their Diablo sauce product page, it’s a tomato and vinegar based sauce with habanero and bell peppers, garlic, and salt.
 Yellowbird foods makes a comparable habanero hot sauce right here in Texas that you can buy on Amazon.

 And I think that covers it.
 You’ll find the printable recipe card below.
 Be sure to let me know what you think about these copycat Brushfire tacos once you give ’em a go!